Michael-Brooks/michaelbrooks.co.uk/content/posts/how-to-go-vegan.md

 Find meals that you think will give positive benefits and have the right calories for your body type.
 Use a variety of foods such as beans, lentils, fruit, and veg.
 There’s honestly so much choice out there, especially today compared to 5 years ago, and people have been vegan for such a long time who find it’s easier today then it was when they started.
 Don’t be afraid to ask for vegan meals in restaurants, and be sure to take a look at their menus on their websites before deciding where to go.
 Some are 100% vegan, while others will offer a mix of vegan, vegetarian, and meat-based dishes.

 Also, don’t be afraid to take your friends/family to a vegan restaurant.
-My mum was in the “I could never eat vegan food” boat, but once I started introducing her to different meals, she started to enjoy it.
-She still says she can never go 100% vegan, but at least she now enjoys that experience when she stays with us.
+My mum was in the “I could never eat vegan food” boat, but once I started introducing her to different meals, she began to enjoy it.
+She still says she can never go 100% vegan, but at least she now appreciates the experience when she stays with us.

 ## What if I fail and go back to eating meat?